 APLS Investors Have Opportunity to Lead Apellis Pharmaceuticals, Inc. Securities Fraud Lawsuit

-LOS ANGELES, Aug.
-31, 2023 /PRNewswire/ - The Law Offices of Frank R. Cruz announces that investors with substantial losses have opportunity to lead the securities fraud class action lawsuit against Apellis Pharmaceuticals, Inc. ("Apellis" or the "Company") (NASDAQ: APLS).
+LOS ANGELES, Sept.
+1, 2023 /PRNewswire/ -- Glancy Prongay & Murray LLP ("GPM") announces that investors with substantial losses have opportunity to lead the securities fraud class action lawsuit against Apellis Pharmaceuticals, Inc. ("Apellis" or the "Company") (NASDAQ: APLS).

 Class Period: January 28, 2021 – July 28, 2023